 THE Bible does not tell us when Jesus was born.
 However, it does give us sound reason to conclude that his birth did not take place in December.

 Consider the weather conditions at that time of the year in Bethlehem, where Jesus was born.
 The Jewish month of Chislev (corresponding to November/

 The Bible writer Ezra shows that Chislev was indeed a month known for cold and rainy weather.
-After stating that a crowd had gathered in Jerusalem “in the ninth month [Chislev] on the twentieth day of the month,” Ezra reports that people were “shivering . . . on account of the showers of rain.”
-Concerning weather conditions at that time of the year, the congregated people themselves said: “It is the season of showers of rain, and it is not possible to stand outside.”
+After stating that a crowd had gathered in Jerusalem “in the ninth month [Chislev], on the 20th day of the month,” Ezra reports that people were “shivering . . . because of the heavy rain.”
+Concerning weather conditions at that time of the year, the congregated people themselves said: “It is the rainy season.
+It is not possible to stand outside.”
 (Ezra 10:9, 13; Jeremiah 36:22) No wonder shepherds living in that part of the world made sure that they and their flocks were no longer out of doors at night when December came around!

 God’s Word tells us precisely when Jesus died, but it gives little direct indication as to when he was born.
-This brings to mind King Solomon’s words: “A name is better than good oil, and the day of death than the day of one’s being born.”
+This brings to mind King Solomon’s words: “A good name is better than good oil, and the day of death is better than the day of birth.”
 (Ecclesiastes 7:1) It is not surprising, then, that the Bible provides many details about Jesus’ ministry and death but few details about the time of his birth.

 For more information, see pages 176-179 of Reasoning From the Scriptures, published by Jehovah’s Witnesses.